gvwilson/sdxpy/src/lint/index.md

 ## Machinery {: #lint-machinery}

-[%x check %] represented HTML as a [%g dom "DOM tree" %].
+[%x check %] represented HTML as a [%i "DOM" "DOM tree" %]DOM tree[%/i%].
 Similarly,
-we can use Python's [ast][py_ast] module to parse Python programs and produce an [%g abstract_syntax_tree "abstract syntax tree" %] that represents the structure of the code.
+we can use Python's [ast][py_ast] module to parse Python programs and produce an [%i "abstract syntax tree" %]abstract syntax tree[%/i%] that represents the structure of the code.
 For example,
 suppose we have this short program: